-The formatDateTime Function allows you to turn a specific date in any format that you want.
-It’s quite useful since different countries represent dates differently.
-Another excellent usage for this is to fetch a string that has a specific format and convert it in another that you can store in your database or SharePoint list.
-The utcNow() function works similarly, but it doesn’t require the first field since you’re already asking for the date in this current moment.
+The formatDateTime Function allows you to turn a specific date in any format you want.
+It’s pretty helpful since different countries represent dates differently.
+Another excellent usage for this is to fetch a string that has a specific format and convert it into another that you can store in your database or SharePoint list.
+The utcNow() function works similarly, but it doesn’t require the first field since you’re already asking for the date at this current moment.

 Usage